elasticdog/elasticdog-com/content/Piano Sheet Music Notation Style Guide.md

 **All measures** are counted sequentially, starting with 1.
 The only exception is a pickup measure (anacrusis), which is considered measure 0.

+> [!info]
+>
-In some historical contexts, repeated music with alternative endings (e.g. first and second endings with volta brackets) may reuse the same measure numbers.
-This practice undermines the core purpose of measure numbering: to provide _clear and consistent reference points_ for rehearsal, instruction, and discussion.
+> In some historical contexts, repeated music with alternative endings (e.g. first and second endings with volta brackets) may reuse the same measure numbers to emphasize formal structure.
+To me, this practice undermines the core purpose of measure numbering: to provide _clear and consistent reference points_ for rehearsal, instruction, and discussion.
 Their utility lies in navigation, not in representing the total measure count.
 I fully acknowledge that [not everyone](https://sourceforge.net/p/testlilyissues/issues/2059/) agrees with that perspective.

 ## Further Reading